 As a Canadian portrait photographer exploring the intersection between fine art and documentary work, I make images revealing authentic expressions and gestures often kept private.
 To achieve this subtle emotional complexity, I use a lengthy, often psychological process involving intense conversation paired with reflection and visualization by the subject.

 In 2002, while living in Toronto, I first learned to make images using a 35mm SLR originally purchased to photograph me as a child.
 On every roll, one frame contained something worth sharing.
-And though I now better understand this intangibility, creating it still drives me.
+Though I now better understand this intangibility, creating it still drives me.
 Today, I see photography as an increasingly democratic visual lingua franca used to disseminate ideas in art and culture.
 Some of my influences include psychological portrait photographer Marcel Sternberger, Alec Soth and Robert Mapplethorpe.